openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 Processed a total of 4 messages
 ```

-If we add a new record to the table with this command:
+Now, let's add a new customer record to the table by entering the following command:

 ``oc -n default exec -i deploy/mysql -- bash -c 'mysql -t -u $MYSQL_USER -p$MYSQL_PASSWORD -e "INSERT INTO customers VALUES(default,\"John\",\"Doe\",\"john.doe@example.org\")" inventory'``{{execute}}

-A new message will be sent to the associated topic.
-Check the messages with this command:
+After we add the record to the database, Debezium emits a new message to the associated topic.
+Enter the following command to view messages in the topic:

 ``oc exec -c kafka my-cluster-kafka-0 -- /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic dbserver-mysql.inventory.customers --from-beginning --max-messages 5 | jq``{{execute}}

-You should get a similar output:
+The command returns output that includes the newly added record for the user _John Doe_, as shown in the following example:

 ```json
 ...